 A student earns aid based solely on the length of time he or she attended.
 If the student withdraws or stops attending classes before the 60% point of the term, a portion of the total federal aid the student was eligible to receive may need to be repaid immediately.
 Title IV aid and all other aid is viewed as 100% earned after the 60% point of the term.
 Unearned Title IV funds, other than Federal Work Study, must be returned.
 Unearned aid is the amount of disbursed Title IV aid that exceeds the amount of Title IV aid earned.

-The responsibility to repay the unearned aid is shared by the institution and the student.
-Institutional responsibilities in regard to the return of Title IV funds: Provide each student with the information given in this policy.
-Each student will receive this information in writing with their award letter.
+The institutional responsibilities in regard to the return of Title IV funds are as follows: Provide each student with the information given in this policy, which is sent to every student, in writing, with their award letter.
 Identify students who are affected by this policy and complete the Return of Title IV Funds calculation for those students.
 Return any Title IV funds that are due to the Title IV programs in the following order within 45 of determining the student withdrew: unsubsidized Stafford Loan, subsidized Stafford Loan, PLUS Loan and Pell Grant.

-Student's responsibilities in regard to the return of

-Title IV funds: Return to the Title IV program any funds that were disbursed directly to the student and which the student was determined to be ineligible for via the Return of Title IV Funds calculation and in the order as followed by the Institution stated above.
+The student's responsibilities in regard to the return of Title IV funds are as follows: Return to the Title IV program any funds that were disbursed directly to the student and which the student was determined to be ineligible for via the Return of Title IV Funds calculation and in the order as followed by the Institution stated above.
 A copy of the worksheet used for this calculation can be requested from the Office of Financial Aid.
 If earned aid exceeds disbursed aid, additional funds may be disbursed (Late Disbursement).
 Additional disbursements are precluded if the amount of earned aid is less than the total Title IV aid that was disbursed prior to the institution's determination that the student withdrew.

 An enrollment percentage will be determined by the number of days in the term (including weekends) divided by the number of days enrolled (including weekends).
 However, scheduled breaks of 5 days or longer would be excluded in this calculation.
-The Title IV Refund formula assumes that funds are directly disbursed to the student only after all institutional charges have been covered, and that Title IV funds are the first resource applied to institutional charges.
+The Title IV Refund formula assumes that funds are the first resource applied to institutional charges.
 Institutional charges consist of the amounts that have been assessed to the student's account prior to the student's withdraw, not a reduced amount that might result from the institutional refund policy.
-The responsibility to repay unearned aid is shared by institution and the student in proportion to the aid each is assumed to posses.
+The responsibility to repay unearned aid is shared by institution and the student in proportion to the aid each is assumed to possess.
 The institution's share is the lesser of: The total amount of unearned aid; or Institutional charges multiplied by the percentage of aid that was unearned.
 The student's share is the difference between the total unearned amount and the institution's share.
 Students return their share of unearned aid attributable to a loan under the terms and conditions of the promissory note.